EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 There are many (but not too many) other SQL commands to retrieve data (e.g. order by, limit, left/right join, group by, having) and a long list of useful functions to deal with the different data types.
 Some resources where you can learn more about SQL are suggested in the [Introduction](#Introduction).

-Some additional resources for spatial SQL with raster data produced by the EUORDEER project are available [here](https://github.com/feurbano/integration_raster_tracking_data).
+Some additional resources for spatial SQL with raster data produced by the EURODEER project are available [here](https://github.com/feurbano/integration_raster_tracking_data).

 In 2013, EURODEER organized a course on SQL and the use of eurodeer_db in Venice, Italy.